williamsantosa/williamsantosa/README.md

 ![My Profile Banner](Media/Banner.png "i drew this using my mouse LOL 💀💀💀")

 Hi!
-I'm a software engineer/computer scientist with a goal of working on technologies that positively impacts our daily lives.
+I'm a software engineer/computer scientist working on things that positively impacts our lives.
 I currently attend the University of California, Los Angeles, as a graduate student and am studying computer science.

 Check out my website [here](https://williamsantosa.github.io) to learn more about me!
 For example...

 - 🖥 Recent projects
 - 🎮 Posts about my work and interests
 - 😝 Other random thingamajigs!

+(Some) Hobbies: Games, video production, photography, exercise (calisthenics+gym), music (ukulele+guitar), arcades, skating, stuffed animals, manga/anime.

 ## Socials